BharathPalanivelu/WatsonAssistant_Webchat_SalesforceServiceDesk_LiveAgent/README.md

 # Integrating Watson Assistant Webchat w/ Salesforce ServiceDesk

-In this repo we will illustrate two usecases:
+In this repo we will illustrate the following usecase:
 - Watson Assistant Webchat integration with SalesForce Service Desk to a Live Agent handoff

 ## Terms